deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 They headed out.
 WARHORSE quickly settled into a steady rhythm of big, long bounding strides that ate up the ground, and just *kept going*.
 It wasn't quite running, so much as a vigorous, fast march, and it was deceptive.
 Regaari wouldn't have guessed they were moving very fast, but when he glanced behind them he saw that their landing site was already distant, and receding.

 He played with the '*binos*', adjusting their width, having to set them to their widest to fit his own face, but once he did so and toyed with the wheel on top and its functions, he swiftly got the hang of it.
-It was…strange, handling a piece of human technology, made by humans for human use.
+It was...strange, handling a piece of human technology, made by humans for human use.
 It certainly didn't feel like a lower-tech species' gear, either.
 It may have lacked a few of the advanced features that he'd have found in a Gaoian equivalent, but optically it was superb.
 The only real burr in his fur that he could find to complain about was their heaviness.

 WARHORSE wasn't even breathing heavily when they stopped again.